-Twenty-four hours after transduction, check your cells for fluorescence.
+Twenty-four hours after transduction, you should see green or red fluorescent cells in a typical epifluorescence microscope.
+The fluorescence should be localized to the nucleus, as shown in Figure 3.
 Wells that were transduced with the sensor should be 5-10 times brighter than control wells that were not treated with the sensor.